solveforj/pandemic-central/README.md

 * [**Kimberly Diwa**](https://github.com/kdiwa/)

 ## Credits
 Here is a list of datasets we have used so far.
+We thank you for your great efforts and supports.

 * **Apple Maps Mobility Trends Reports**